serghiou/mendelian-randomization/short.md

 (img) (img)

-For example, Lorch et al. (2012) used as an instrumental variable how far from a hospital with or without a neonatal intensive care unit (NICU) showed that when high-risk pregnanices deliver at hospitals with a neonatal intensive care unit (NICU) neonatal outcomes tend to improve.
-They
+For example, Lorch et al. (2012) used an instrumental variable analysis to show that when high-risk pregnanices deliver at hospitals with a neonatal intensive care unit (NICU), neonatal outcomes tend to improve.
+They did so by using proximity of maternal residence to a hospital with a NICU versus a hospital without a NICU as the instrumental variable - this is known as near-far matching.

 For Z to be an IV, it has to abide by the following 3 assumptions: